-If you ever experience dental damage or decay, Dr. Olga Selezneva and the Dental Arts Of Frisco team have the skill and experience necessary to offer advanced restorative dentistry services to repair damaged teeth and renew your full oral health.
-If you need help repairing dental damage or would like to schedule a regular checkup with our Frisco, TX dentist, contact us today.
+If you ever experience dental damage or decay, Dr. Olga Selezneva and the Dental Arts Of Frisco team offers leading restorative dentistry services to improve the overall health and appearance of damaged teeth.
+Contact our office to mend dental damage done from years of wear and tear.
+Contact us today.
 We’ll be happy to answer any questions you may have and schedule an appointment that fits your busy schedule.

 If you’ve experienced more extensive tooth loss, partial or full dentures offer a solution to replace multiple consecutive and nonconsecutive teeth or a full arch of teeth.
 Partials fill the gaps in patients’ smiles, and they are crafted from a gum like base that fits snuggly between remaining healthy teeth.
 The base is held in place with metal or plastic clasps attached to the remaining teeth, and they support the replacement teeth.
 Full dentures are similarly crafted with a gum colored base that supports the arch of replacement teeth, but because there are no remaining teeth to provide support, the base is molded to fit against the gum line creating suction that holds the denture firmly in place.

 If you have a severe toothache, sensitivity to heat and cold, a fever, infection at the gum line around a single tooth, or discoloration of a single tooth, you may be in need of root canal therapy.
 Root canals are required when tooth decay or damage accesses the nerve system within the inner layer of the tooth, the pulp.
 Root canal therapy removes the pulp, nerve, and damaged tooth structure, replaces it with a similar biocompatible substance, and reseals the tooth.
 In most instances, we also place a dental crown to improve the strength of the treated tooth.